azalea-rs/azalea/azalea/README.md

 The documentation for the latest Azalea crates.io release is available at [docs.rs/azalea](https://docs.rs/azalea/latest/azalea/) and the docs for the latest bleeding-edge (git) version are at [azalea.matdoes.dev](https://azalea.matdoes.dev/azalea/).

-Note that the `azalea` crate is technically just a wrapper over [`azalea_client`] that adds some extra functions.
-Because of this, some of the documentation will refer to `azalea_client`.
-You can just replace these with `azalea` in your code since everything from `azalea_client` is re-exported in azalea.

 # Examples

 ```rust,no_run